On the TAC Jazz Festival:

 Art teacher, Maple Valley Schools

-While the Thornapple Arts Council is fortunate to receive an operational grant from MCACA (Michigan Council for Arts and Cultural Affairs) each year, there is always a need for funds.
+While the Thornapple Arts Council is fortunate to receive an operational grant from MCACA (the Michigan Council for Arts and Cultural Affairs) each year, there is always a need for funds.
 We depend in part on donations from our community in order to continue serving Barry County.

 Ways to Donate